JolifantoBambla/webgpu-sky-atmosphere/README.md

 skyRenderer.renderLutsAndSky(passEncoder, uniforms);
 ```

 By default, only one light source is used.
-To also use the second one, use the `lights` property of the config:
+A second light source can be enabled via the config's `lights.useMoon` property.

+When using multiple light sources, it is recommended to change the default parameterization of the sky view lookup table.
+The default parameterization assumes a single dominant light source with symmetric contributions and covers only one hemisphere.

+To cover the full azimuthal range, set `lookUpTables.skyViewLut.uniformParameterizationConfig`.
+This allows multiple light directions to be fully represented but comes at the cost of reduced angular resolution for individual light sources.

 ```js
 const config = {